LLinoor/Botte.py/README.md

 - Gives the R6S stats of the requested players
 - Gives the Beat Saber stats of the requested players
 - Gives the osu! stats of the requested players
-- Gives price of cryptocurrency
-- Gives Formula 1 results, schedule and standings
-- Gives statistics on COVID-19
 - Make heads or tails
+- Provides statistics on COVID-19
 - Delete a requested number of messages
+- Gives price of cryptocurrency

+## Command Prefix :
+Please use "?" before typing the command (ex: `?help`)

 ## Add the bot to your Discord server: